 Joining the IFPDA

 Election to membership takes into account years in business, the quality of art offered for sale, exhibitions and published catalogues as well as community service.
-New members are invited to join the Association by the Board of Directors after consultation with the entire membership.
+New members are invited to join the Association by the Board of Directors in consultation with the entire membership.

 To be considered for membership, a candidate must be recommended by a current IFPDA member and meet the following requirements for eligibility: